 We also made a quick pass by the film set for Random Passage.
 It’s based on a wonderful book written by Bernice Morgan.

-Resettlement stories told by someone who lived it on the Rugged Beauty Boat Tour
+Resettlement stories told by someone who lived it

 The highlight for me was hearing the heartfelt stories from a man who had been resettled as a baby in the early 1960’s.
 Not only did we boat into three of the former settlements – Ireland’s Eye, British Harbour and Kerley’s Cove – where you can see the remains of the odd house – we saw the before photos where 200 plus people once lived in these small but thriving communities.